SzeMeng76/domoappbot/README.md

 -   **Database:** MySQL
 -   **Cache:** Redis
 -   **Deployment:** Docker & Docker Compose
--   **CI/CD:** GitHub Actions
+-   **CI/CD:** GitHub Actions for automated Docker image builds and pushes.

 ### 🚀 Getting Started

-Follow these steps to get the bot up and running.
+Getting the bot up and running is designed to be as simple as possible.

 #### Prerequisites